Joe Biden 2024 presidential campaign: Democratic primaries

 Biden faced opposition during the 2024 Democratic Party presidential primaries from U.S. Representative Dean Phillips.
-Phillips campaigned as a younger alternative to Biden, who would be a stronger opponent to Trump.
+Phillips campaigned as a younger alternative to Biden, arguing that he would be a stronger opponent to Trump.
 Phillips cited poll numbers and the president's age as reasons to pass on the torch to a new generation.
 In public, Phillips was ridiculed.
 In private, others in the Democratic Party shared his concerns.
 On December 14, 2023, during an appearance on “Meet the Press NOW,” Phillips criticized Biden's candidacy, stating that “The president is not a threat to democracy, but running and suppressing other candidates is a threat when you are behind in the polls, like he is.”
 Phillips also added, “He's a good man and someone I respect.
 But this delusion that he can win is a threat to democracy.”
 On January 12, 2024, Phillips accused representatives of the Biden campaign of using access to pressure liberal media outlets into blackballing and not platforming him.

 Biden was not on the ballot on January 23, New Hampshire primary, but won the state in a write-in campaign with 63.8% of the vote and strongly defeated Representative Phillips, who garnered 19.6% of the vote.
 Biden had wanted South Carolina to be the first primary, and won that state on February 3 with 96% of the vote.
 Biden received 89.3% of the vote in Nevada and 81.1% of the vote in Michigan, with "None of these Candidates" and "Uncommitted" coming in second, respectively.
 On Super Tuesday 2024, Biden won 15 of 16 contests, netting 80% or more of the primary vote in 13 of the 16 contests.

 Biden lost the American Samoa contest to venture capitalist Jason Palmer, becoming the first incumbent president to lose a contest while appearing on the ballot since Jimmy Carter in 1980.
 On March 6, Representative Phillips suspended his campaign and endorsed Biden.
-On March 12, with wins in Georgia, Mississippi and Washington, he reached the 1,968 delegates needed to win the Democratic nomination, becoming the presumptive nominee.
+On March 12, with wins in Georgia, Mississippi and Washington, Biden reached the 1,968 delegates needed to win the Democratic nomination, becoming the presumptive nominee.